cynthialmy/cynthialmy.github.io/_posts/2025-10-12-eu-manual-work.md

 It also created a fair comparison between countries with different scales and roles - one of the key challenges in global measurement.

+## Using AI to Externalize Operational Knowledge

+One challenge with measuring manual work is that a lot of it lives only in people’s heads.

+Workshops and interviews work, but they don’t scale well — and they often miss the small decisions, exceptions, and workarounds that make up real day-to-day effort.

+We started exploring how AI could help here, not by automating decisions, but by making it easier for business users to **externalize how their work is actually done**.

+Instead of asking people to write process documentation, we let them **talk**.

+When someone runs a repetitive task, they can describe the steps out loud, in their own words.
+AI turns that voice input into simple, structured markdown:

+* the steps they take,
+* where decisions happen,
+* where things often go wrong,
+* and roughly how much effort is involved.

+Lowering the friction changed everything.
+What used to be tacit knowledge became visible almost by default.

+### From notes to measurement inputs

+These AI-generated documents weren’t treated as notes or drafts.
+They became direct inputs into the measurement framework.

+The documented steps map naturally to manual touchpoints.
+Language patterns help infer effort bands and variability.
+Repeated descriptions across users surface process variants we would otherwise miss.

+Instead of reconstructing reality in workshops, we started capturing it as people worked.

+Another important choice was to treat these documents as long-lived artifacts.

+Because they’re stored in clean markdown with a consistent structure, the same content can be reused for many purposes.

 ## Implementation

 Rolling out this model required a balance of facilitation and product thinking.